kyle-angus/dotfiles/README.md

 - [ ] Document irssi config
 - [ ] Document vim config
 - [ ] Add flag to uninstall/remove changes as a result of running the install script
+- [ ] Get rid of coc.nvim and use native lsp